hsuehyt/2024.0724MetaXR.All.inOne/README.md

 ## Experiencing the Scene

-- **Bouncing Ball**: Watch the ball bounce around in the environment.
+- **Bouncing Ball**: Watch the ball bounce endlessly in the original position.
-- **Teleporter**: Use the teleporter to move around the 360-degree scene and explore the surroundings.
+- **Contrller Teleporter**: Teleport to different locations and rotate with your controller in VR.
+- **Spatial Sound Effect**: Experience sound effects that are spatialized so that the direction and distance can be discerned.